linghengqian/hive-server2-jdbc-driver/README.md

 # Third-party builds of the HiveServer2 JDBC Driver

-The purpose of this project is to release HiveServer2 JDBC Driver and HiveServer2 Docker Image faster outside of ASF.
+The purpose of the current project is to create a `Thin JAR` of HiveServer2 JDBC Driver.

-Use directly in Maven.
+All release products have been verified and usable in the GraalVM Native Image compiled by GraalVM CE For JDK 22.0.2.

+The steps to use directly in Maven are as follows.

 ```xml